Medically reviewed on Feb 22, 2018

 Preparing for an appointment

-Here's some information to help you get ready for your appointment, and what you might expect from your doctor and other health providers.
+Here's some information to help you get ready for your appointment, and what you might expect from your doctor and a mental health professional.

 What you can do